tsackton/taelgar/Gazetteer/The Western Green Sea Region/Rivers/Lake Aeulian.md

 ### Lake Aeulian
-A small lake at the headwaters of the [[River Istaros]], known to be very deep and, before the plagues came, said to be pure and clear.
+A small lake at the headwaters of the [[Istaros]], known to be very deep and, before the plagues came, said to be pure and clear.